 The highway passes through the centre of Singleton and carries around 26,000 vehicles, including more than 3700 heavy vehicles, each day.

 Traffic volumes are predicted to increase in the next 25 years.
 The planned bypass of Singleton would improve the movement of freight and journeys for current and future traffic demands.

-A preferred option was announced in December 2016 and involves building a new section of highway west of Singleton across the floodplain, starting near Newington Lane and rejoining the New England Highway north of McDougalls Hill.
-Information about the preferred option is available in the December 2016 Project update (PDF, 1.2Mb).
+A preferred option for the bypass was announced in 2016 and involves building a new section of highway west of Singleton across the floodplain, starting near Newington Lane and rejoining the New England Highway north of McDougalls Hill.

-We are working with the community and stakeholders during the planning process to understand issues and minimise potential impact to the environment.
+We will continue working with the community and stakeholders during the planning process to understand issues and minimise potential impacts

 For further information about this project contact: